A7RIANX/MLAutonomer/README.md

 5. Done and dusted - The image model ready to serve.

 ## What's inside ML Autonomer
-We use the AIWintermuteAI's aXelerate as an original ML based for Kendryte K210 ML model and we optimized/adapted into the Web application service.
+We use the AIWintermuteAI's aXelerate as an original ML based for Kendryte K210 ML model, and we optimized/adapted into the Web application service.

 #### Library external link:
 https://github.com/AIWintermuteAI/aXeleRate